 Jorvik Viking Centre

 I was expecting this interactive experience charting York’s Viking past to be our favourite attraction during our stay (I have fond memories of it from my childhood).
 However, I made a slight error and didn’t book our tickets online in advance.
 When we arrived at the Jorvik Centre we were informed that there was a 2 hour queue as October half term is the most popular week of the year.
-Well, we now have a reason to return to York.
+Well, we now have a reason to return to York with kids.

 The Yorkshire Museum and Gardens